moramaa/Shopping-Website/switchgames/README.md

 # Shopping website
-# bilde whit React and Firebase
+# Built by React and Firebase